Esther Hill Hawks: Early life and education

+Career

-She was born in Hooksett, New Hampshire.
-After becoming enthralled with her husband John Milton Hawks's medical books, she studied at the New England Female Medical College in Boston and graduated in 1857 with a medical degree.
-However, despite her growing medical knowledge, Hawks was denied a position as either an army doctor or army nurse.
+Despite holding a medical degree, Hawks was denied a position as either an army doctor or an army nurse.
 Hawks began to volunteer in hospitals and later taught in South Carolina as her husband moved there for a physician role.
-Her teaching role grew to include former slaves and in turn the first official black regiment.
-After her husband became involved with an established hospital for people of color in Beaufort, South Carolina, she found a more clinical role tending to soldiers while her husband was busy or away, while hiding how large her role was, due to the social stigma of a woman with such a powerful role tending to black patients.
+Hawks first began teaching at the Methodist Church, where she taught 300 people ranging from all ages.
+Over time, her teaching role grew to include former slaves and in turn the first official black regiment.
+After her husband became involved with an established hospital for people of color in Beaufort, South Carolina, Hawks assumed a larger and more clinical role.
+During this time, she would help assist her husband during surgery and would tend to soldiers.
+At times while her husband was busy or away, she would be in charge of the hospital.
+Due to the social stigma of a woman with such a powerful role tending to black patients, she would often hide how large of a role she played during her time at the hospital.
 Between South Carolina and Florida, Hawks continued to occupy her time through medical volunteering and educating black individuals.
 After some time, Hawks began to question her involvement in society, feeling as though she was "wasting time which should be devoted to my profession".
 She also began to mourn her maternal instinct and inability to have children.
 Her frustration became devotion towards teaching and personal relationships which she formed with her students and patients.
+This led to Hawks opening up her own school in Odd Fellows' Hall, which was the first of its kind, as it was open for all students regardless of their race.
+Subsequently, she became the General Superintendent of the city schools, an administrator for the Freedmen's Bureau, and helped run an orphanage for black children.
 Many times, Hawks highlighted the bare lives black children and former slaves lead with feelings of sadness and a goal to help them as much as possible.
+She pursued this goal by continuing to teach her black pupils, as well as providing her medical services for free to those who needed them.
 Hawks writes of her "scholars" as well behaving and likely to obey.
 She highlighted the lack of disciplinary measures and "revolts" her school leads with pride.
 Although she taught equally and integrated both white and black students in the same class, not all parents agreed with her integrative methods and were opposed to her actions.
-A primary response to this was withdrawal of their student.
+A primary response to this was the withdrawal of their student.
 It is noted that Hawks was always saddened but accepting of everyone's ideals although she worked to integrate African Americans.